NexPlayer/Unity-SDK/advanced/closed-captions.md

 }
 ```

-You will find the usage of this API in the code of our sample project located at Packages > NexPlayer™ Simple Sample > NexPlayer™ > SampleCode > Players > NexPlayerMultipleLanguage.cs (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerMultipleLanguages.cs).
+You will find the usage of this API in the code of our sample project located at **Packages > NexPlayer™ Simple Sample (com.nexplayer.nxplayersimplesample) > NexPlayer > SampleCode > Players > NexPlayerMultipleLanguage.cs**.